collapsed-stacks/startups/questions/9809/who-is-my-customer.md

 - posted by: [Daniel Anderson](https://stackexchange.com/users/8398759/daniel-anderson) on 2016-07-30
 - score: 0

-<p>If you look at all of the drug advertising on television, it is aimed at the consumer, not doctors.
-The idea is to get people thinking about the drug and what it can do for them so that they'll bring it up to their doctor at their next visit.</p>
+If you look at all of the drug advertising on television, it is aimed at the consumer, not doctors.
+The idea is to get people thinking about the drug and what it can do for them so that they'll bring it up to their doctor at their next visit.

-<p>I hope this helps.</p>
+I hope this helps.

-<p>Good luck!</p>
+Good luck!